-To answer all these kind of questions I decided to write this tutorial.
+To answer all these kinds of questions, I decided to write this lesson.
 I will give the answers to all these questions and more.
-This tutorial is 100% up-to-date for the latest version (V5) of the CCIE R&S lab.
+This lesson is up-to-date for the latest version (V5) of the CCIE R&S lab.

-Each of these vendors uses a “lab topology” for all of their labs.
-Most of the topologies have 4 switches and 9 routers.
-3 of the routers are “backbone” routers, pretty much the same as what you can expect on the CCIE R&S lab exam.
+Each vendor uses a “lab topology” for all their labs.
+Most of the topologies have four switches and nine routers.
+Three of the routers are “backbone” routers, pretty much the same as what you can expect on the CCIE R&S lab exam.
 The backbone routers are pre-configured and “out of your control”.
 They are used to inject routing information and some other neat tricks.

-To give you an idea what a lab topology looks like, here’s what INE uses:
+To give you an idea of what a lab topology looks like, here’s what INE uses:

-The routers are connected to each other using serial interfaces and there’s also a lot of FastEthernet links.
-You should first decide what vendor workbooks you want to use before you start thinking about lab equipment.
-Each vendor has a list with the routers, switches, interfaces and IOS versions that they use.
+The routers are connected using serial interfaces, and there are also a lot of FastEthernet links.
+You should first decide what vendor workbooks you want to use before thinking about lab equipment.
+Each vendor has a list of the routers, switches, interfaces, and IOS versions that they use.

 The physical topology never changes throughout the workbooks, you can make an infinite amount of logical topologies with a lab like this.